monirbounadi/minimal-mistakes/_pages/about.md

 I grew up in Hammarbyhöjden and Kärrtorp, suburbs south of Södermalm in Stockholm, Sweden.
 Though I spent most of my time in Stockholm, I spent many summers in Rabat, Morocco.

 I had a complicated childhood and adolescence in both Stockholm and Rabat.
-The income of my father and mother came from the black market and Swedish welfare state.
+The income of my father and mother came from the black market and the Swedish welfare state.
 For that reason, I had little to enjoy and eat after school.
 My father and mother separated when I was 2.
 Then my father raised me the Arabic and Islamic way.
 During the weekends my unstable mother had trouble taking care of me.
 From 14, I took care of my mother instead.
 These early years made me fragile but mentally persistent.
 The journey was hard and challenging.
 So between 14-23, I balanced around major depressive episodes.
 This story ended about 2015 after a few years of therapy, and my meeting and later and current life with my partner.
 Writing this, I hope to reduce the public stigma of mental illness.
 This stigma permeates society like an epidemic.

 But everything has not been dark.
 I had a few wonderful friends, and have had many enjoyable interests.
 Until 18 my big interests were running, manga, film, and gaming.
 I was quite a well-trained cineast with expert knowledge in Street Fighter back then.
 Today I try to entertain my past interests whenever I can.
 But mainly I live for my love of philosophy and try to channel this love through statistics.